 Also, it’s possible to use tags to designate whether a responsibility is work-related or purely personal.
 (Cost: Free version available.
-Paid versions are $3 or $9 per month per user)
+Paid versions are $8 – $12 per month, per user)

 After you connect your calendar, the app takes care of the back-and-forth communications that often accompany confirming times and places to meet.
-(Cost: $7-59 per user per month after a free trial)
+(Cost: $8-59 per user, per month after a free trial)

-Perhaps you’ve wanted to try the Pomodoro Technique ever since a particularly productive colleague told you about it several months ago.
+Perhaps you’ve wanted to try the Pomodoro Technique ever since a colleague told you about it.
 It involves working in short, timed sprints but also taking periodic breaks to keep your motivation high.
 The practice itself isn’t hard, but if you’d like some encouragement to get into the habit, try using the Toggl app.

 The app has a built-in time tracking interface, which facilitates blocking off a certain amount of time for a task.
 There’s also an integrated Pomodoro timer that ensures you never spend too long or too little doing something and never have to estimate.

 Toggl also has an advanced reporting feature that shows your most productive periods of the day across time.
 You can then use the insights to plan future workdays and boost the likelihood of making the most of every day.
 (Cost: Free version available.
 Premium plans range from $9-59 per month per user after a 30-day trial period.)